-Algebra 2B is the second year of a two-year course that focuses on the study of functions including quadratic polynomial, power, exponential, and logarithmic functions.
-Additional topics include sequence, series, and probability.
+Algebra 2B is the second year of a two-year course that focuses on the study of functions.
+Topics include: Function operations, including composition, inverse functions, exponential functions, logarithmic functions, rational functions, and trigonometry.
 This course is to be taken upon completion of Algebra 2A to complete the Algebra 2 content required by the state for graduation.
 A TI-84 Series graphing calculator is required.

-Algebra 2

-Prerequisite: Completion of Geometry with teacher recommendation.
+Algebra 2 Grades 10-12 1 credit Prerequisite: Completion of Geometry with teacher recommendation.
 May take concurrently with Geometry with teacher approval.
+Curriculum: Jean Adams Algebra 2